MemoRegalado/Kanban-Board-in-React/README.md

 This is my initial project for a Kanban Board
 This project is made as practice for my React skills.
 I want to ground some of the basic concepts and this first project can help with that.

 # Updates soon - Working on
 I've read a lot about styled components, so I'll change all the project to using them.
-I'm thinking about if I should put an 'undone' message after the delete, I'm not sure how that should be programmed, but definitely worth looking into.
 I'll add the 'drag and drop' funcionality, definitely.
+~~I'm thinking about if I should put an 'undone' message after the delete, I'm not sure how that should be programmed, but definitely worth looking into.~~
 ~~I'll add a confirm message before deleting.~~

-~~I will add a title counter for every column so we can know how many stories each column has.~~
-~~I'll add a new modal window to create the new stories~~
+# 2023/01/03
+Added the UNDONE modal after the delete.

 # 2022/12/28
 Added a confirm message before deleting.